PlainOldKevin/EtchASketch/README.md

 ## Controls
 List of controls:

-* W: Move the cursor forward and draw
+* Up: Move the cursor forward and draw
-* S: Move the cursor backwards and draw
+* Down: Move the cursor backwards and draw
-* A: Tilt the cursor right
+* Right: Tilt the cursor clockwise
-* D: Tilt the cursor left
+* Left: Tilt the cursor counter-clockwise
 * C: Clear the screen